hilbix/github-mirror-helper/README.md

 - Perhaps you can use some general `git` rewriting (`git config url.xxx.insteadOf yyy`) somehow, but I did not test it.

+`make love`?

+- Yeah, baby!
+Love is all you need!
+- Because `make all` seems to be a bit blasphemic and `make war` far too violent.
+- So that's the way, I like it!